Key Takeaways

 Your recipients are busy and can be turned off by long, time-consuming LinkedIn InMails and asks within the InMails.

-For example, propose some days/times that work, offer to connect on LinkedIn if they are open to it or schedule an in-person meeting.
+Propose some days/times that work.
+Offer to connect on LinkedIn if they are open to it.
+You can also schedule an in-person meeting.
 Introduce yourself and tell them why are you sending this InMail.

-Provide short but sweet details about your company if they don’t know about or why are you contacting them.
+Provide brief, clear details about your company if they don’t know it, or explain why you are contacting them.

 Tip: Provide the “why” in the LinkedIn InMail and make your elevator pitch short and to the point.
 Give them context for why are you reaching out.